 Very often when a business wants to use a temporary building they begin the process by considering Hire only.
 After-all, if you’re thinking Temporary, it’s likely you’re thinking Hire.
-Often though once businesses start to talk to HTS INDUSTRIAL, they realise the better and most cost-effective option is to buy.
+Often though once businesses start to talk to HTS tentiQ Industrial Buildings, they realise the better and most cost-effective option is to buy.
 Not only does it end up making better business sense, but it also retains flexibility and options for finances and the future.

 So, if you’re considering a Temporary Building which option is going to be the best for your business and why?